Azure/reliable-web-app-pattern-java/README.md

 azd env set AZURE_SUBSCRIPTION_ID <AZURE_SUBSCRIPTION_ID>
 ```

-> You can find a list of available Azure regions by running
-> the following Azure CLI command.
+You can find a list of available Azure regions by running the following Azure CLI command.
->

 > ```shell
 > az account list-locations --query "[].name" -o tsv
 > ```

-### (Optional) Multi-region support

-Prosware devs also use the following command to choose a second Azure location for multiregional deployments.
-The following constraints were considered for choosing paired regions for Proseware.

-1. Regional pairs that align with [Azure Storage redundancy (GZRS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#geo-zone-redundant-storage).
-2. Regions that support [Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/overview) with [availability zones](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-overview#availability-zones).
+### 4. Select a secondary region (optional)

+To deploy the web app to two region, you should use the following command.
+Make sure the second you choose is a paired region with the first region you set in step two (`AZURE_LOCATION`).
+Paired regions support disaster recovery with [geo-zone-redundant storage (GZRS)](https://learn.microsoft.com/azure/storage/common/storage-redundancy#geo-zone-redundant-storage).
+For more information, see [full list of Azure region pairs](https://learn.microsoft.com/azure/reliability/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies).

 We have validated the following paired regions.